Loon: Reproduction

 Despite the roughly equal participation of the sexes in nest building and incubation, analysis has shown clearly that males alone select the location of the nest.
 This pattern has the important consequence that male loons, but not females, establish significant site-familiarity with their territories that allows them to produce more chicks there over time.
 Sex-biased site-familiarity might explain, in part, why resident males fight so hard to defend their territories.

 Most clutches consist of two eggs, which are laid in May or June, depending upon latitude.
 Loon chicks are precocial, able to swim and dive right away, but will often ride on their parents' back during their first two weeks to rest, conserve heat, and avoid predators.
 Chicks are fed mainly by their parents for about six weeks, but gradually begin to feed themselves over time.
 By 11 or 12 weeks, chicks gather almost all of their own food and have begun to fly.
 In 2019, a necropsy of a bald eagle found floating on a Maine lake (beside the floating body of a loon chick) found that the eagle had been stabbed through the heart by an adult loon's beak.

-Biologists, especially from Chapman University, have extensively studied the mating behaviour of the common loon (G. immer).
+Biologists at Chapman University have studied the mating behaviour of the common loon (G. immer).
 Contrary to popular belief, pairs seldom mate for life.
 Indeed, a typical adult loon is likely to have several mates during its lifetime because of territorial takeover.
 Each breeding pair must frequently defend its territory against "floaters" (territory-less adults) trying to evict at least one owner and seize the breeding site.
 Territories that have produced chicks in the past year are especially prone to takeovers, because nonbreeding loons use chicks as cues to indicate high-quality territories.
 One-third of all territorial evictions among males result in the death of the owner; in contrast, female loons usually survive.
 Birds that are displaced from a territory but survive usually try to re-mate and (re)claim a breeding territory later in life.

 In 2020, a loon hatched for the first time in over a century in Southeastern Massachusetts at Fall River.
-The chicks were relocated in 2015 with the hopes of re-establishing breeding and nesting patterns.
+The chicks had been relocated in 2015 from Maine and New York to Lakeville, Massachusetts with the hopes of re-establishing breeding and nesting patterns.